The Parameter Report: An Orientation Guide for Data-Driven Parameterization: Exact Parameter Values

 The 2-core is rather large for most of the instances in terms of absolute values and in terms of the relation to~$n$.
 The 3-core is often substantially smaller than the 2-core so it is motivated to consider this parameter whenever we have positive results for parameterization by the 2-core size.

 For the neighborhood-based parameters, the values are rather large when compared to the other parameter groups.
 The neighborhood diversity \nd is the largest of these parameters and to provide a running time improvement, an FPT-algorithm for~$\nd$ would need to have essentially the same bound as a known algorithm for~$n$.
-In comparison, the Dilworth number~$\nabla$ is more motivated from the perspective of parameter values.
-The statistics of the parameter values for splitwidth~\sw{} are comparable to those of the Dilworth number~$\nabla$; modular-width is better than neighborhood diversity~\nd{} but worse than splitwidth~\sw{} and Dilworth number~$\nabla$.
+In comparison, the Dilworth number~$\nabla$ and the splitwidth~\sw are more motivated from the perspective of parameter values.
+The statistics of the parameter values for splitwidth~\sw{} are even better than those for the Dilworth number~$\nabla$; modular-width is better than neighborhood diversity~\nd{} but worse than splitwidth~\sw{} and Dilworth number~$\nabla$.

 The modulator-based parameters are typically smaller than the neighborhood-based parameters.
 As maybe expected, the vertex cover number has rather large values.
-In comparison, \bdd and \cvd are considerably smaller.
-In turn, the other parameters in that group, \bdd[2], \dco, and \pvc, have substantially smaller values than \bdd and~\cvd.
+In comparison, \bdd is considerably smaller, and \cvd and \bdd[2] are mostly the same and even smaller than \bdd.
+In turn, the other parameters in that group, \dco and \pvc, have substantially smaller values than \bdd[2] and~\cvd.
 Thus, from a data-driven standpoint these parameters should receive more consideration.
 Parameterization by \vc should be considered only as a first step and gives a substantial speed-up only if the running time bound for \vc is roughly the same as for $n$.
+Maybe surprisingly, the vertex cover has roughly similar values to the Dilworth number and is overall somewhat smaller than the maximum degree.

 The feedback vertex set number~\fvs is of course substantially larger than~\tw on some instances, but it also regularly takes on small values.
 Thus, one may consider developing FPT-algorithms for~\fvs even when the problem is FPT for treewidth, for example because such algorithms may avoid dynamic programming which is typical for treewidth algorithms and has several drawbacks including exponential space requirements and a tendency that the worst-case running time is often met in practice.